Republicans Are Waiting For Trump's Help (Or Wrath) As Key State Races Get Going

 “It’s one thing to tweet it,” one Republican said.
 “It’s another to actually do it.”

-Unless Trump himself is willing to help raise money for a chosen challenger or to fly into on Arizona on Air Force One for campaign rallies, Flake could be tough to beat.
+Unless Trump himself is willing to help raise money for a chosen challenger or to fly into Arizona on Air Force One for campaign rallies, Flake could be tough to beat.

 Other groups such as the National Republican Senatorial Committee operate as incumbent-retention organizations.
 It wouldn’t be a surprise if Flake got extra-special attention from the NRSC, where his former campaign manager now serves as political director.